Xi talks tough at summit with Biden; warns of 'playing with fire' over Taiwan | Politics

 - China

-Striking a tough posture at the much-awaited virtual summit with his US counterpart Joe Biden on Tuesday, President Xi Jinping said that China will ''certainly defend'' its sovereignty and security interests as he warned that whoever plays with fire over Taiwan will ''get burnt''.
+Striking a tough posture at the much-awaited virtual summit with his US counterpart Joe Biden on Tuesday, President Xi Jinping said that China will ''certainly defend'' its sovereignty and security interests as he warned that whoever plays with fire over Taiwan's bid for independence will ''get burnt''.

-In a lengthy speech touching a host of issues at the over three-hour-long summit, Xi, fresh from last week's ruling Communist Party of China Plenum meet endorsing an unprecedented third term for him from next year and perhaps for life, pointed Beijing's ''red lines'' on a host of issues, including Taiwan, and said China's rise is an ''inevitable trend of history'' and cannot be stopped.
+In a lengthy speech touching a host of issues at the marathon summit, Xi, fresh from last week's ruling Communist Party of China Plenum meet endorsing an unprecedented third term for him from next year and perhaps for life, pointed Beijing's ''red lines'' on several issues, including Taiwan, and said China's rise is an ''inevitable trend of history'' and cannot be stopped.

+Summing up the talks, Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here that the summit lasted for three and half hours exceeding the scheduled time with an interval in between.

+''It is of great significance for China-US relations and international relations,'' Zhao said.

+''We need to establish some common-sense guardrails,'' he said, before emphasising collaboration, “especially on vital global issues like climate change”. ''We have a responsibility to the world as well as to our people,” Biden said.

+The US president said his agenda for the meeting included human rights, economics and ensuring a free and fair Indo-Pacific.
+The Taiwan question remained the prime focus of the two leaders at the summit.

-On Taiwan, where China has pressed over 200 military jets into the estranged islands air defense zone ratcheting tensions, 68-year-old Xi ascribed the tensions to the repeated attempts by the Taiwan authorities to look for US support for their independence agenda as well as the intention of some Americans to use Taiwan to contain China.
+On Taiwan, President Biden underscored that the United States remains committed to the ''one China'' policy.
+At the same time, he said the United States ''strongly opposes unilateral efforts to change the status quo or undermine peace and stability across the Taiwan Strait.''
+On Taiwan, where China has pressed over 200 military jets into the estranged islands air defence zone ratcheting tensions, 68-year-old Xi ascribed the tensions to the repeated attempts by the Taiwan authorities to look for US support for their independence agenda as well as the intention of some Americans to use Taiwan to contain China.

 ''Such moves are extremely dangerous, just like playing with fire.
 Whoever plays with fire will get burnt.
 The one-China principle and the three China-US Joint Communiques are the political foundation of China-US relations,'' Xi told Biden.